EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

 ## OutlookInspired.Blazor.Server Project
 This is the Blazor frontend project.
-It utilizes the previously mentioned `OutlookInspired.Module` and adheres to the same folder structure.
+It utilizes the previously mentioned `OutlookInspired.Module` and maintains the same folder structure.

 ### `Components` Folder
-This folder contains Blazor components essential for meeting the project's requirements.
+This folder contains Blazor components essential for project requirements.

-- **ComponentBase, ComponentModelBase** - `ComponentBase` is the foundational component for client-side components like DxMap, DxFunnel, DXPivot, and PdfViewer.
-It manages loading of resources such as JavaScript files. `ComponentModelBase` acts as the base model for all components, offering functionalities like a `ClientReady` event and a hook for browser console messages, among other features.
+- **ComponentBase, ComponentModelBase** - `ComponentBase`  is the foundation for client-side components like DxMap, DxFunnel, DXPivot, and PdfViewer.
+It manages loading of resources such as JavaScript files. `ComponentModelBase` acts as the base model for all components, offering functionality such as `ClientReady` event and a hook for browser console messages, among other features.

   ![](Images/ComponentBaseModelBase.png)

-- **HyperLink, Label** - These components function similarly to their WindowsForms counterparts and are used to render hyperlinks and labels.
+- **HyperLink, Label** - TThese components mirror their WinForms counterparts and are used to render hyperlinks and labels.

   ![](Images/HyperLinkLabel.png)

-- **PdfViewer** - This is a `ComponentBase` descendant that serves as a viewer for PDF files.
+- **PdfViewer** - This is a `ComponentBase` descendant used to view PDF files.

   ![](Images/PdfViewerBlazor.png)

-- **XafImg, BOImage** - Both components are used to display images in a variety of contexts.
+- **XafImg, BOImage** - Both components are used to display images across a variety of contexts.

   ![](Images/BOImage.png)
   ![](Images/XafImg.png)

-- **XafChart** - This component is utilized for charting Customer stores.
+- **XafChart** - This component is utilized for charting Customer store data.

   ![](Images/BlazorChart.png)

 - ##### `CardView` Subfolder

-  This folder contains the the `SideBySideCardView` and the `StackedCardView`.
-They are used to display Card like listviews like bellow.
+  This folder contains the `SideBySideCardView` and the `StackedCardView`.
+They are used to display Card like list views as follows:
   ![](Images/CardViews.png)

 - ##### `DevExtreme` Subfolder

-  In this folder we have .NET reusabe compoenents that utilizing the [Map](https://js.devexpress.com/jQuery/Demos/WidgetsGallery/Demo/Map/Markers/Light/), [VectorMap](https://js.devexpress.com/jQuery/Demos/WidgetsGallery/Demo/VectorMap/Overview/Light/), [Funnel](https://js.devexpress.com/jQuery/Demos/WidgetsGallery/Demo/Charts/FunnelChart/Light/) and [Chart](https://js.devexpress.com/jQuery/Demos/WidgetsGallery/Demo/Charts/Overview/Light/) DevExtreme Widgets.
+  This folder includes reusable .NET components, including [Map](https://js.devexpress.com/jQuery/Demos/WidgetsGallery/Demo/Map/Markers/Light/), [VectorMap](https://js.devexpress.com/jQuery/Demos/WidgetsGallery/Demo/VectorMap/Overview/Light/), [Funnel](https://js.devexpress.com/jQuery/Demos/WidgetsGallery/Demo/Charts/FunnelChart/Light/) and [Chart](https://js.devexpress.com/jQuery/Demos/WidgetsGallery/Demo/Charts/Overview/Light/) DevExtreme Widgets.

 ### `Controllers` Folder
-This folder contais the following controllers with no dependencies:
+This folder contains the following controllers with no dependencies:

-- `CellDisplayTemplateController` - Is an abstract controller that allows the application to render the GridListEditor row cell fragments.
+- `CellDisplayTemplateController` - Is an abstract controller that allows the application to render GridListEditor row cell fragments.
-- `DxGridListEditorController` - Overiddes GridListEditor behaviours such as removing command columns.
+- `DxGridListEditorController` - Overiddes GridListEditor behaviors (such as removing command columns).
 - `PopupWindowSizeController` - Configures the size of popup windows.

 ### `Editors` Folder
-This folder houses XAF custom editors.
+This folder contains XAF custom editors.
 Examples include:

-- `ChartListEditor` - An abstract list editor designed to aid in creating simple object-specific variants.
+- `ChartListEditor` - An abstract list editor designed to create simple object-specific variants.

   [Editors/ChartListEditor.cs](https://github.com/DevExpress-Examples/xaf-create-multitenant-application/blob/23.2.3%2B/CS/OutlookInspired.Blazor.Server/Editors/ChartListEditor.cs):